nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 The goal of this task is to predict the category of every point in a set of point clouds.
 There are 16 categories (10 foreground classes and 6 background classes).

 ## Participation
-The nuScenes lidarseg segmentation [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356 ---> @TODO) is open all year round for submission.
+The nuScenes lidarseg segmentation [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/) will be coming soon.
-To participate in the challenge, please create an account at [EvalAI](http://evalai.cloudcv.org/web/challenges/challenge-page/356 ---> @TODO).
+To participate in the challenge, please create an account at [EvalAI](http://evalai.cloudcv.org).
 Then upload your zipped result folder with the required [content](#results-format).
-After each challenge, the results will be exported to the nuScenes [leaderboard](https://www.nuscenes.org/lidar-segmentation).
+After each challenge, the results will be exported to the nuScenes [leaderboard](https://www.nuscenes.org/lidar-segmentation) (coming soon).
 This is the only way to benchmark your method against the test dataset.

 ## Challenges